Laid Back Lakes: Family Holidays by the Water

 The town of Annecy itself is known as the “Venice of the Alps”, with its canals, winding streets, and pastel coloured houses.
 There are also various markets held throughout the week, and plenty of places to sit in the sunshine and enjoy a croissant.
 If you get the chance to visit Palais de l’Isle it’s definitely worthwhile.
 Dating back to the 12th century, it’s one of France’s most photographed landmarks and was previously used as a prison, courthouse, and Lord’s residence.

-There’s a great variety of accommodation available around the shores of Lake Annecy, so you should be able to find something to fit your needs.
-From cheap and cheerful family-run hotels, to self-catering chalets, prices start from around £80 per night if you’re looking to stay in close proximity to the lake.
+There’s a great variety of accommodation available around the shores of Lake Annecy, so you should be able to find something to fit your needs, from cheap and cheerful family-run hotels, to self-catering chalets.
 The closest airport to Annecy is Geneva, but many people choose to drive to France from the UK.
-The Eurotunnel starts at just £46.00 per car for a return journey, and is a quick and easy way to cross the channel.

 If you do decide to go on a lake holiday in Europe, don’t forget to buy your travel insurance before you go, just in case anything unexpected happens whilst you’re abroad.

 Asda Money Travel Insurance is free for kids, covering up to three children for every adult travelling.
 There are three covers available depending on your needs, but it’s always recommended to read the small print of the policy and check what you’re covered for especially if you’re planning on taking part in activities such as water sports on your holiday.